• Skip to primary navigation

 Serving Suggestions

-Crawfish Mac and Cheese is perhaps the ultimate side dish, perfect for a cookout or a crawfish boil.
-It's a show stopper at a Covered-dish dinner or family gathering.
-It's also hearty enough to be a main dish, served with a veggie, like these Sweet and Savory Green Beans and a Sensation Salad.
+Serve Crawfish Mac and Cheese as a rich side dish for crawfish boils, cookouts, holiday meals, or covered-dish gatherings.
+It’s also hearty enough for a main dish with Sweet and Savory Green Beans and a Sensation Salad.

 Crawfish Mac and Cheese!